ggljzr/rust-weather/README.md

 # Rust-Weather

 Super simple weather widget for [i3blocks](https://github.com/vivien/i3blocks).
 Possibly for other uses too, since it just prints current temperature and humidity to stdout.
-WORK IN PROGRESS.

 ## Installation